DC-analysis/dclab/docs/sec_av_emodulus/index.rst

     :target: images/emodulus_20um_HE-2D-FEM-22.png

-    Visualizations of the support and the values of the look-up table (LUT) 'HE-2D-FEM-22' :cite:`Wittwer2022` for a 20 µm wide channel at 23°C with an effective pixel size of 0.34 µm.
+    Visualizations of the support and the values of the look-up table (LUT) 'HE-2D-FEM-22' :cite:`Wittwer2022` for a 20 µm wide channel at 23°C (`buyukurganci-2022` model) with an effective pixel size of 0.34 µm.
     The data are corrected for pixelation effects according to :cite:`Herold2017`.

 .. figure:: figures_emodulus/emodulus_20um_HE-3D-FEM-22.png
     :target: images/emodulus_20um_HE-3D-FEM-22.png

-    Visualizations of the support and the values of the look-up table (LUT) 'HE-3D-FEM-22' :cite:`Wittwer2022` for a 20 µm wide channel at 23°C with an effective pixel size of 0.34 µm.
+    Visualizations of the support and the values of the look-up table (LUT) 'HE-3D-FEM-22' :cite:`Wittwer2022` for a 20 µm wide channel at 23°C (`buyukurganci-2022` model) with an effective pixel size of 0.34 µm.
     The data are corrected for pixelation effects according to :cite:`Herold2017`.

 external LUT